Vinelab/VLBConstraintGenerator/README.md

 ## Usage

-please see the sample project. also take a look or fuctions comment.
+Please see the sample project. also take a look or fuctions comment.

 ## Credits